AdvancedCustomFields/docs/guides/blocks.md

 ## Requirements

-ACF Blocks is a premium feature found in [ACF PRO](https://www.advancedcustomfields.com/pro).
+ACF Blocks is a premium feature found in [ACF PRO](https://www.advancedcustomfields.com/pro) version 5.8.0 and above.
 If not already, please consider upgrading to take advantage of this premium feature!

 ## Key Concepts